 We’re here to help your student get better grades and graduate on time.
 Students who live in on-campus housing have easy access to numerous resources, including Academic Success Centers in every residence hall, free tutoring (in-person and online), quiet study spaces and our unique Living Learning Communities.

-Students should be familiar with the Guide to Campus Living, their housing agreement and other documents that they can find in our online document library.
+Students should be familiar with the Guide to Campus Living, their housing agreement and other documents that they can find on our website.

 If something needs to be fixed in your student's room, apartment or common area, we want to know about it.
 Your student can submit a work order online for non-emergency requests.
 For emergencies, your student should notify any Campus Living staff member, or call 716-645-5440.